 How to get higher yields when interest rates are low

-▢ I’m planning to get married in 2-3 years
+▢ I’m saving for my wedding in 2-3 years

-Thing is, in many parts of the world, yields on cash is only a bit above zero.
-That’s because of ultra-low interest rates.
-(If you hold on to cash, inflation will just whittle down its value and make it harder for you to earn it back with each passing day.)
+Thing is, in many parts of the world, yields on cash are only a bit above zero because of ultra-low interest rates.
+This means that if you hold on to cash, inflation will just whittle down its value and make it harder for you to earn it back with each passing day.

 Singapore is no exception.
 Here, the basic current and savings accounts have interest rates that are barely above zero.
-(Besides special bank-as-you-earn accounts such as the Multiplier Account.)
+(Besides special bank-as-you-earn accounts such as the DBS Multiplier.)
 Term deposits do a little better.
 But there is still a zero in front of most term deposit rates, except during special “promotions”.

-And the pursuit of significantly higher returns will take you into riskier territory.
+And the pursuit of significantly higher returns usually takes you into riskier territory.
 How then can you get higher returns on your cash?

 There are 3 things you can do.

-A safer alternative is the Singapore Savings Bond, where returns generally match those of Singapore Government Securities that have an equivalent tenor.
-And they are guaranteed by the Singapore Government which has a top-notch ‘AAA’ credit rating by international credit rating agencies.
+With Singapore Savings Bonds, returns generally match the returns of Singapore Government Securities that have the same tenor.
+They are also guaranteed by the Singapore Government which has a top-notch ‘AAA’ credit rating by international credit rating agencies.

 And because the interest paid increases each year, the longer you hold SSBs, the higher the return.

-This can work well if you are diversifying your investments, saving for retirement – you can buy SSBs with your Supplementary Retirement Scheme (SRS) monies – or saving for a rainy day.
-Just log into your iBanking account
+This can work well if you are diversifying your investments, saving for retirement, or just saving for a rainy day.
+You can buy SSBs with Cash or your Supplementary Retirement Scheme (SRS) monies –Just log into your iBanking account.

 This extends your options to shares, REITs, exchange-traded funds (ETFs) and unit trusts.
 It enters riskier territory, which means there is potential for loss of capital.
 But generally, the longer you hold good quality stocks, the lower the risk of a loss.
 And stocks that consistently pay dividends may provide some insulation, because you are paid income while you wait out market volatility.

-You can start investing with DBS Vickers Online or DBS Online Funds Investment Platform.
+You can start investing with Vickers Online, or Funds on digiBank, or Invest-Saver.

 Short-term endowment policies are a way of getting nearer your financial goal, especially if you need the cash in about 2-3 years’ time.

-Here’s how one such short-term endowment policy, SavvyEndowment, stacks up against longer-term endowment policies:
+Here’s how one such short-term endowment policy compares to longer-term endowment policies:

 |Shorter-term endowment policies, e.g. SavvyEndowment||Longer-term endowment policies|